Create a Website Account - Manage notification subscriptions, save form progress and more.

 If the shut off valve at the meter is leaking, it is your responsibility to fix it.
 Sometimes the packing nut may be loose and a simple tightening of the nut eliminates the leak.
 If this does not stop the leak, please call a plumber to make the necessary repairs.
 If it is an emergency, call 309.524.2300 for service.
 If there is water coming into your basement, there could be a variety of reasons.
 It could be ground water or a service line leak.
 Call the Water Division at 309.524.2300 so we can investigate the leak and check for chlorine in the water.
 If water is coming out of a floor drain, you should also call 309.524.2300 for assistance.

-Initial inquiries related to establishing new connections to the City of Moline's water and/or sewer systems should be directed to our Utility Billing and Customer Service Manager, Randi Haley, or calling her at 309.524.2309.
-Randi will research water and sewer availability, tap-on costs and confer with other appropriate City staff, as required.
-In some cases, Randi will be able to provide an immediate response.
-In other cases, additional research may be required before a response can be provided.
+Initial inquiries related to establishing new connections to the City of Moline's water and/or sewer systems should be directed to our GIS & Records Specialist, Elizabeth Hanson, or by calling her at 309.524.2325.
+Elizabeth will research water and sewer availability, tap-on costs and confer with other appropriate City staff, as required.

 A separate meter must be installed.
 You would need to hire a licensed plumber and a plumbing permit must be obtained from Code Enforcement Division at the Municipal Services Center at 3635 4th Ave, Moline.
 You must go to the Finance Office at 1630 8th Ave, Moline, to pay a set up fee and make arrangements for the meter to be installed.
 Call 309.524.2300 for more information.

 Changes in the aesthetic quality of your water do not typically represent any health-related concerns, although such changes can be disconcerting.
 We will be happy to investigate and determine the cause and significance of any changes in your water quality.
-For assistance, please contact Bob Bohannon, Laboratory Chemist (309.524.2303) or Tony Loete, Utilities General Manager (309.524.2301).
+For assistance, please contact Charles Brown, Environmental Compliance Manager (309.524.2309).

 Contact Levi Jackson, Water Distribution Manager (309.524.2306), or call the Water Division at 309.524.2300.